-Sex, marriage, and impotence are the sorts of private matters not usually heard in public discourse.
-But in the 14th century, erectile dysfunction was under increased scrutiny in Europe.
-In pre-modern France, a woman could bring her husband to public trial for an annulment on the grounds that he was impotent.
-Impotence as a basis for divorce wasn’t unique to France, similar accusations were made in medieval Spain and England as well.
+Sex, marriage, and impotence are generally private matters not usually brought up in public discourse.
+In the 14th century, however, erectile dysfunction was under increased scrutiny in Europe.
+In pre-revolutionary France, a woman could bring her husband to public trial for an annulment on the grounds that he was impotent.
+Impotence as a basis for divorce wasn’t unique to France – similar accusations were made in medieval Spain and England as well.

 The methods by which men had to prove their virility reached increasingly invasive and public levels during the Early Modern period with intricate medical exams, virginity tests, and even Trial by Congress – a public display of one's sexual ability.
-This insane method of determining whether a man was up for his marital duty (sorry, the puns write themselves) lasted less than a century.
-However, in a pre-reality TV world, the public followed these erectile trials closely.
+This highly inappropriate method of determining whether a man was capable of performing his marital duty lasted less than a century; however, during their short lifespan, these trials were followed closely and almost religiously by the public.

-Enlightenment thinkers called it an example of the over-reaching authority of the Church, while the general public just liked to read about the drama in published accounts.
-Back then, a man's erection was his only weapon in a challenge to his manhood.
-Without a doubt, pre-revolutionary impotence trials brought what we now consider to be private matters into very public places – literally.
+Enlightenment thinkers cited the practice as an example of the Church's over-reaching authority, while the general public just liked to read about the drama in published accounts.
+Back then, a man's virility was his only weapon in a challenge to his manhood.
+Without a doubt, pre-revolutionary impotence trials brought what we now consider to be private matters into very public places.

-From a moral perspective, Catholics and Protestants, among others, argued back then that marriage was the only appropriate outlet for the erotic urges humans suffer (yes, suffer).
-Impotence, in this context, was a criminal offense.
-A fraudulent crime against one party in a marriage.
+In the 16th century, Catholics and Protestants, among others, argued that, morally, marriage was the only appropriate outlet for the erotic urges humans suffer.
+Impotence, in this context, was a criminal offense, fraudulent crime against one party in a marriage.

-Marriage didn't explicitly become a sacrament of the Catholic Church until the Council of Trent in the 16th century, but theologians and clergymen were active in matrimony through late antiquity and the Middle Ages.
-Christians who took part in marriage in its sacramental form understood that it was an agreement entered into with provisions.
-Marriage was between two baptized Christians, it was monogamous, it was for procreation purposes, and it was indissoluble.
-Protestant views on marriage were similar to Catholics in that it was a necessary institution.
+Christians who took part in marriage in its sacramental form understood that it was an agreement with provisions: marriage was between two baptized Christians, it was monogamous, it was for the purpose of procreation, and it was indissoluble.
+Protestant views on marriage were similar to those of Catholocism in that it was a necessary institution.

-When it came to marriage during the Middle Ages and the Early Modern period, the Catholic Church didn't allow for many exit routes.
-The basic goals of marriage were to procreate and provide the only acceptable outlet for sexual urges.
-Therefore if a man couldn't hold up his side of the bargain, an annulment was allowed.
+The Catholic Church didn't allow for many exit routes from marriage during the Middle Ages and the Early Modern period.
+The basic goals of a matrimonial union were to procreate and provide the only acceptable outlet for sexual urges.
+Therefore, if a man was unable to fulfill his responsibilities in those regards, an annulment was allowed.

-It wasn't as easy as that, however.
-If a woman alleged impotence, there was a three-year window before the annulment was granted.
-In case the condition corrected itself.
+The specific of such an annulment were hardly simple, however.
+If a woman alleged impotence, a three-year window was put in place before the annulment was granted, in case the condition somehow corrected itself.
 Additionally, not all annulments allowed those involved to remarry.
-This depended upon what was known about when and how the problem started.
+This was dependent upon what was known about the issue's origins.

-Protestant Reformers believed that impotence was a valid reason for divorce, but also that remarriage was a must.
-For Protestants, women could only bring impotence to court after enough time had been given to procreate – anywhere from one to three years – and divorce was granted after a series of oaths or medical examinations.
+Protestant Reformers believed that impotence was a valid reason for divorce, but also that remarriage was imperative.
+For Protestants, women could only bring impotence to court after enough time had been allowed to procreate – anywhere from one to three years – and divorce was granted after a series of oaths or medical examinations.

 One test to prove this was to drink a diuretic.
 Since the urinary and reproductive systems were believed to be the same, if she urinated immediately, her hymen had been corrupted.
-An un-penetrated woman would be unaffected (or really good at holding her bladder).
-She was often subjected to a physical inspection also.
+An un-penetrated woman would allegedly be unaffected.
+She was often subjected to a physical inspection as well.

 The physical examination that a woman underwent to prove her virginity was, naturally, invasive.
-She was given a bath, in case she was using something to fake virginity, and then put on a bed in front of midwives and doctors.
-Her legs were spread and a doctor used a "mirror of the womb" or a mock-penis to explore the woman's genitals.
+She was bathed and laid on a bed surrounded by midwives and doctors.
+A "mirror of the womb" was then inserted to explore the woman's vaginal canal.

-It was possible to break a woman's hymen this way but was still used as a method to determine virginity nonetheless.
-If a woman was said to not be a virgin, she could claim her husband had violated her with his fingers or had tried unsuccessful sex thus breaking her hymen.
+Although breaking a woman's hymen was possible – and practically inevitable – in such an invasive procedure, this method was still used to determine virginity regardless.
+If a woman asserted she was not a virgin, she could claim that her husband had violated her with his fingers or had tried unsuccessful sex, thus breaking her hymen.